tsatria03/ToyMania/docks/readme.txt

-death.ogg: This sound is played when your character dies. heal.ogg: This sound is played When your character is healing. hurt.ogg: This sound is played when your character gets hurt. inv.ogg: This sound is played when your character cycles through there inventory. land.ogg: This sound is played when your character lands on a platform. lev.ogg: This sound is played when your character levels up. turn.ogg: This sound is played when your character turns on the spot.
+death.ogg: This sound is played when your character dies. heal.ogg: This sound is played When your character is healing. hurt.ogg: This sound is played when your character gets hurt. inv.ogg: This sound is played when your character cycles through their inventory. land.ogg: This sound is played when your character lands on a platform. lev.ogg: This sound is played when your character levels up. turn.ogg: This sound is played when your character turns on the spot.